senseofomar/senseofomar/README.md

 </h2>

 <p align="center">
-  <i>"Enjoying and learning everday, grateful."</i>
+  <i>"Learning everday, grateful."</i>
 </p>

 <br/>

-- 🧠 Learning AI/ML by reverse-engineering real projects
+- 🧠 Learning AI by reverse-engineering real projects
 - 🧪 I work with Python, Jupyter, NumPy, Pandas, Matplotlib, and scikit-learn
 - 💻 Passionate about building before memorizing — projects are my textbooks
 - 🚀 On a mission to turn curiosity into clean code and confidence